 Disadvantages of Direct Writing and Brokers

 Limited options are the most obvious drawback.
-Unless the direct writing company provides the rates and features that are important to the motorist, there’s no option to save money beyond perhaps combining home insurance with an auto policy for discount.
+Unless the direct writing company provides the rates and features that are important to the motorist, there’s no option to save money beyond perhaps combining home insurance with an auto policy for a discount.
 This is called multi-line discount, and it’s available through broker sales as well.

 Direct writing is likely not the best route for a driver who is not informed about car insurance and the Ontario market.
 The provincial system provides for competition between insurers.
 Since each company can set its own rates, comparing companies could save a driver hundreds in premiums.